Sellf/docs/source/includes/_products.md

 # <a name="products"></a>Products

-The Products API gives you access to your team's [products](https://app.sellf.io/settings/products), in read-only mode.
+The Products API gives you access to your team's [products](https://app.sellf.io/settings/products).
 You can retrieve a single product as well as list of all products associated with your team.
+You can also create new products and update existing ones.

 Products can be associated with any number of [Deals](#deals).
 In the `Settings > Deal > Products` [section](https://app.sellf.io/settings/products) of Sellf web app you can turn on the possibility of using products, giving them a *name* and a *unit price*.